 If you are so strong in all your GS papers with consistent newspaper reading and note making habits, the decision of IAS Mains optional might not play a big difference in your results.
 But unfortunately very few aspirants fall into the “strong GS” category of students and it’s not easy to get into the club without serious long term preparation.

 For all others, ClearIAS.com call them “average GS” category, the decision of IAS Mains optional is very crucial.
 You need to select an optional subject in which you are comfortable to score high in UPSC mains.
-The level of comfortness depends on many factors like – familiarity of the subject, availability of books and other study materials, availability of faculty, scope of peer discussion, recent trends of marks, level of difficulty as per the syllabus and previous question papers etc. If the subject you took for graduation is available in the list of subjects given, in most cases the same option will turn out as a comfortable option.
+The level of comfort depends on many factors like the – familiarity of the subject, availability of books and other study materials, availability of faculty, the scope of peer discussion, recent trends of marks, the level of difficulty as per the syllabus and previous question papers etc. If the subject you took for graduation is available in the list of subjects given, in most cases the same option will turn out as a comfortable option.
 All others (who don’t have an option for optional subject:-)), look for an optional subject which you can finish in a time bound manner without encroaching the time for GS preparation.

 Also read: How To Make Sure That You Clear IAS mains?

 Selecting an overlapping optional with General Studies is a good strategy, as the time required to study an optional subject not mentioned as per GS syllabus can be saved.
 This case not universally applicable though.
 Take the case of Rachat Raj, UPSC 2013 Rank 3, who scored exceptionally well with Zoology optional.
 There are also many who made it to the top with optional subjects like Medical Science or Law.
 None of these overlaps with GS syllabus as subjects like History or Geography do.
 Never take an optional just for the sole reason of GS overlap.
 Also never take an optional just based on advice from coaching institute gurus.
 Trust good mentors, but by this age, you are grown up enough to realise the commercial interests behind promoting each optional subject – be it History, Geography, Sociology, Pub Ad, Psychology or anything like that.
 Please understand that each and every optional subject is scoring.
-Due to the scaling effects some optional might not turn high-scoring in some years, but there is no universal trend or theory.
-You requirement is to score maximum marks for optional subject as well as in GS.
-Time available, effort required and the possibility of maximum marks are three crucial factors to consider before you select the option.
+Due to the scaling effects, some optional might not turn high-scoring in some years, but there is no universal trend or theory.
+You requirement is to score maximum marks for the optional subject as well as in GS.
+Time available, the effort required and the possibility of maximum marks are three crucial factors to consider before you select the option.

-Optimization of Optional and GS Marks
+Optimisation of Optional and GS Marks

-- Don’t take an overlapping optional if you are weak in it, there is every chance that it can turn counter productive.
+- Don’t take an overlapping optional if you are weak in it, there is every chance that it can turn counterproductive.

 - A scoring overlapping optional subject, though which might require substantial preparation due to the vast nature of the syllabus can be adopted, if you have – background/ previous exposure in the subject, or if there is adequate time left.
-If you are running short of time, select an optional paper which require less time for a decent level of preparation.
+If you are running short of time, select an optional paper which requires less time for a decent level of preparation.

-- If 1-2 years is available before mains exam, a hardworking candidate might be able to finish standard text books of almost any optional subject.
+- If 1-2 years is available before mains exam, a hardworking candidate might be able to finish standard textbooks of almost any optional subject.
 But compromising GS marks for Optional preparation can also turn suicidal, and hence not advised as per the latest pattern of exam.

-Popularity of Optional Subjects in Civil Services Exam
+Popularity of IAS Mains Optional Subjects

 In IAS exam preparation, certain optional subjects are very popular.
 Though the number of candidates selecting each optional for IAS mains can vary year to year, the below table gives an average estimation for the coming years based on past year trends of optional subjects (As per latest syllabus).